 As we are a writers’ retreat and writers need a relaxing atmosphere, we welcome very well-behaved dogs and have a downstairs bedroom, where they can sleep in the room with the owner.
-However my two Labradors Daisy and Gracie like to play with friendly dogs – is yours capable of playing and being outside, left to his own devices?
+However Labrador Daisy likes to play with friendly dogs – is yours capable of playing and being outside, left to his own devices?
 (Without digging!)

 Having had a couple of bad experiences with scratched doors and whining unhappy doggies who don’t like being left on their own, we are happy to welcome your pet as long as :

-1.Your pooch is very calm and does not mind being left alone, Or left outside playing with my two Labradors.
+1.Your pooch is very calm and does not mind being left alone, Or left outside playing with my Labrador.

 2. The communal areas are not for dogs but you will have access to a downstairs bedroom where your pooch can stay.
 It has a TV and day bed and armchair.
 If your dog always jumps on furniture, please confirm you will be able to bring relevant throws et cetera to cover up our furniture as usually dogs are not allowed on armchairs or beds.

 3. Is happy and won’t be upset and will definitely not howl, scratch doors, chew, or leave little puddles